adrianxsalazar/adrianxsalazar.github.io/_pages/about.md

 	</div>
 </div>

-If you are more interes
+<p>If you want to know more about me and my previous  you can take a look to the my section </p>

 </div>